andrebnassis/web-api-mocker/README.md

 If you just follow the docker commands on README, here it is some tips that will fits you:
 ## Enter inside the container
-`docker exec -it mock-api bash`
+`docker exec -it web-api-mocker bash`

 ## Check logs inside container
-`docker logs mock-api`
+`docker logs web-api-mocker`

 ## FORCE REMOVE CONTAINER
-`docker rm -f mock-api`
+`docker rm -f web-api-mocker`

 ## FORCE REMOVE IMAGE
-`docker image rm andrebnassis/mock-api`
+`docker image rm andrebnassis/web-api-mocker`
 ## Build the image locally using Dockerfile
-`docker build -t "andrebnassis/mock-api:latest"`
+`docker build -t "andrebnassis/web-api-mocker:latest"`